-- In an accelerator there is a lot of electromagnetic noise. - This can create fake signals. - Countermeasures such as detectors grounding or shielding must be taken. - Grounding of detectors is also necessary to prevent electrostatic discharges.
+- In an accelerator there is a lot of electromagnetic noise. - This can create fake signals or damage equipments. - Countermeasures such as detectors grounding or shielding must be taken. - Grounding of detectors is also necessary to prevent electrostatic discharges.

 Linear or circular?